 We all know that without our customers, there is no business to run.

 So, it is essential to constantly find ways to align our processes to the customers’ needs.
 After all, we are all in business to satisfy our customers and clients.
 Unfortunately, customer requests or complaints can be easily overlooked when relying on people remembering the process.
-A key measure in the process evaluation should be customer feedback and complaints management.
+Customer feedback and complaints management are key in the process evaluation.

 Mapping out your processes in a workflow allows you to get a more precise, top-level view of your business.
-Even if you have a well-established set of business processes, do you know if they deliver you results?
+Even if you have a well-established set of business processes, do you know if they deliver results?
 Are the processes as good as they could be?
 Consider how your business might benefit from following proven workflow diagram examples to streamline and optimize all your varied processes.
 Time is money, and efficient workflows save you time.

 The famous process expert Edwards Deming once quoted, “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 That quote merits some further discussion.
 What does it mean to describe what you are doing as a process?

-From the process mapping activities, we can create the workflow diagrams for the processes.
+From the process mapping activities, we can create workflow diagrams for the processes.

-Specialist flowcharting software is not a pre-requisite for developing the workflow diagrams.
-It is sometimes better to keep things simple and use sticky notes on a board to elicit the information from those working.
+Specialist flowcharting software is not a prerequisite for developing workflow diagrams.
+It is sometimes better to keep things simple and use sticky notes on a board to elicit information from those working.
 Once the information has been gathered, analysts can use the software to produce the visuals.
-There is an abundant array of tools available for this, from office productivity tools such as MS Office.
-Yes, MS Word, Excel, and PowerPoint have the charting capability.
+An abundant array of tools is available for this, from office productivity tools such as MS Office.
+Yes, MS Word, Excel, and PowerPoint have charting capability.
 Another popular tool specifically for creating workflows and charts is MS Visio.
 These have sufficient capability for almost all workflow diagram creation for standalone usage.

 All the BPM software products also have workflow diagramming capability.
 The benefits of using the built-in capability are that they can then be used to analyze and move to full process automation.

-There are a host of tasks that consume time and are repetitive in any organization.
+A host of tasks consume time and are repetitive in any organization.
 Examples include lead management, data input, follow-up emails, and even human resource management and marketing.
-Switching a manual task to a self-operating workflow process not only saves your business money but also removes the risk of human error when set-up correctly.
+Switching a manual task to a self-operating workflow process saves your business money and removes the risk of human error when set up correctly.

 There are several drivers for adopting workflow automation.
 Some of the most common include: